Dr Harty Cup Last Sixteen

 Thurles CBS 0-14 Abbey CBS 0-9

 Report by Brian McDonnell for the Tipperary Star newspaper

-The quarter-final draw is scheduled to take place on Thursday, December 15th – it will be an open draw with repeat pairings avoided where possible.
-The quarter-finals are scheduled for January 11th, semi-finals for January 28th and the Dr Harty Cup final is pencilled in for Saturday, February 18th.
+The quarter-final draw is scheduled to take place on Thursday, December 15th – this will be an open draw with repeat pairings avoided where possible.
+The quarter-finals are scheduled to take place on January 11th, semi-finals January 28th and the Dr Harty Cup final is pencilled in for Saturday, February 18th.

 Our Lady’s Templemore featured in the 2016 final, but lost out to Limerick’s Árdscoil Rís – Our Lady’s won the coveted Munster colleges title once previously (1978).
 Meanwhile Thurles CBS are seeking their ninth provincial under-18.5A colleges’ title this term, a title the famed secondary school last won in 2015.
 Nenagh CBS have never won the Dr Harty Cup while Abbey CBS, Tipperary won the title on one previous occasion (1959).